 Type of Position

-There are two types of positions authorized through the position lists adopted at the same time as the budget.
-They are identified by one of the following characters: F for Full Time or P for Part Time.
+There are two types of budgeted positions.
+They are identified by one of the following characters: F for Full-Time or P for Part-Time.